 As the granddaughter and daughter of Nebagamon’s first two sets of directors, Jessie has Nebagamon in her DNA.
-While for obvious reasons, she did not attend Nebagamon as a camper, Jessie spent her early childhood summers at camp, enjoyed countless family camp sessions, pre-camp and post-camp work crews, and worked on the staff in various capacities from 1979-1982 and 1986-1987.
-A graduate of Cornell University, Jessie is a professional writer specializing in fundraising communications, and science and medical journalism.
-She has worked as a journalist for magazines and newspapers, and in corporate communications for a publicly-held bank.
-Jessie currently serves on the board of Emily’s Entourage.
+While for obvious reasons, she did not attend Nebagamon as a camper, Jessie spent her early childhood summers at camp, enjoyed countless family camp sessions, pre-camp and post-camp work crews, and worked on the staff in various capacities from 1979 – 1982 and 1986 – 1987.
+A graduate of Cornell University, Jessie writes regularly for university alumni magazines and nonprofits, and provides writing and editing support to academics and faith leaders.
 Her husband, Scott, was a Nebagamon camper and counselor.
 They are the parents of Daisy and Ian, who enjoyed six tremendous summers at Nebagamon.

 Stephanie is a graduate of Grinnell College where she majored in sociology.
 After managing a fundraising office for a few years in the non-profit sector for an environmental organization (knocking on doors to collect money!), she earned her masters of business administration at the Kellogg School of Management at Northwestern University.
 Following graduation, she spent three years in marketing at Hewlett-Packard before choosing to become a stay at home mom, for a short stint, with her three children, Josh, Ben and Josie.
 In 2003, Stephanie and her husband, Adam Kaplan, became co-directors of Camp Nebagamon.